dmspelma/rs_api/README.md

 The `PlayerCompare` class is able to compare two existing places and pit their skills against each other.

-The `RsMonthlyXp` class is able to grab the last 12 months of player xp data for every skill.
+The `MonthlyXp` class is able to grab the last 12 months of player xp data for every skill.

 #### To Install Gem:
 1. Clone Repo